HeyMaximus/Mordecai/README.md

 - Server URL is "http:localhost:3010" by default.
 - All connected games (rooms), players (sockets), and events can be monitored in real time.
 - More information about the Socket.IO ADMIN UI can be found [here](https://socket.io/docs/v4/admin-ui/).
-- Authorization to access is turned off for demo and ease of use.
-Change if not deployed locally.
+- Authorization requirement is turned off for demo.
+Turn on and set password if deployed live.